risckaust/risc-documentations/docs/source/1-ros-basics.rst

   bash ubuntu_sim_ros_melodic.sh

-You might need to re-run two previous commmands if you get some errors.
+You might need to re-run previous command if you get some errors.

 Next step, execute below commands to install and build PX4 Firmware